-The heat generation costs for geothermal energy depend primarily on geological data (depth, thickness, permeability and temperature) and the heat system (heat demand, duration curve and forward/return temperatures).
-The quantitative description contains data which are expected to represent realistic conditions for geothermal plants in Denmark based on current knowledge and experience.
+The heat generation costs for geothermal energy depend primarily on geological data (reservoir depth, thickness, permeability and temperature) and the heating system (heat demand, duration curve, and forward/return temperatures).
+The quantitative description contains data that are expected to represent realistic conditions for geothermal plants in Denmark based on current knowledge and experience.
 However, it shall be noted that the geological conditions may vary substantially from one site to another.

-For the context of this catalogue, six different scenarios for geothermal DH are described, varying by the factors
+For the context of this catalog, seven different scenarios for geothermal DH are described, varying by the factors

-- heat pump type (absorption or electrically driven), - reservoir depth with anticipated temperature (1200m/44 °C and 2000m/68 °C) - supply and return temperature in the connected DH-grid (80/40 °C and 70/35 °C)
+- heat pump type (absorption or electrically driven), - reservoir depth with anticipated temperature (1200m/44 °C and 2000m/68 °C)

+- supply and return temperature in the connected DH-grid (80/40 °C and 70/35 °C) - large scale geothermal facility

-Thus, scenarios 1 and 2 describe possible plant designs for DH plants with a supply temperature of 80 °C and a return temperature of 40 °C. In scenario 3.a and 3.b, a system with a supply temperature of 70 °C and 35 °C return is presumed.
-Scenarios 3.a and 3.b are primarily to be used to evaluate the effect of temperature decreases on the secondary side, when comparing 1.a with 3.a and 1.b with 3.b respectively.
-The assumption in the given scenarios are collected in
+Thus, scenarios 1 and 2 describe possible plant designs for DH plants with a supply temperature of 80 °C and a return temperature of 40 °C. In scenarios 3.a and 3.b, a system with a supply temperature of 70 °C and 35 °C return is presumed.
+Scenarios 3.a and 3.b are primarily to be used to evaluate the effect of temperature decreases on the secondary side when comparing 1.a with 3.a and 1.b with 3.b respectively.
+The assumptions in the given scenarios are collected in the datasheets.
+In addition, a scenario for a large-scale geothermal plant has been included for comparison.
+The provided large-scale data are based on one case only and thus it should be expected that the potential well yields may change with the local reservoir characteristics.

-The underlying data have been derived from geothermal conditions from six operating geothermal plants (reference plants) where reservoir characteristics are comparable to expected conditions in Denmark.
+The underlying data have been derived from geothermal conditions from six operating geothermal plants (reference plants) where reservoir characteristics are comparable to expected conditions in Denmark21.
+For the large-scale facility, one specific case from Denmark has been applied.